JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 8.4 Recommended Books

-• Overview: A comprehensive, authoritative reference covering JavaScript from fundamentals to advanced features.
+• Overview: A comprehensive reference covering JavaScript fundamentals through the latest language features.

-• Overview: A practical reference focusing on modern JavaScript and up-to-date coding standards.
+• Overview: A practical guide focused on modern JavaScript syntax and real-world development techniques.

 • Link: Stack Overflow